cmartinezs/grade/src/dataconnect-generated/README.md

 // Call the `assignEvaluationToCourseRef()` function to get a reference to the mutation. const ref = assignEvaluationToCourseRef(assignEvaluationToCourseVars);
-// Variables can be defined inline as well. const ref = assignEvaluationToCourseRef({ courseEvaluationId: ..., courseId: ..., evaluationId: ..., createdBy: ..., firebaseId: ..., });
+// Variables can be defined inline as well. const ref = assignEvaluationToCourseRef({ courseEvaluationId: ..., courseId: ..., evaluationId: ..., scheduledDate: ..., durationMinutes: ..., createdBy: ..., firebaseId: ..., });

 // You can also pass in a `DataConnect` instance to the `MutationRef` function. const dataConnect = getDataConnect(connectorConfig);